britram/rains-prototype/draft-trammell-rains-protocol.md

 - Context: name of the context in which the assertions in the zone are valid;
   see {{context-in-assertions}} above.
 - Zone: name of the zone.
-- Content: a set of assertions, pshards and/or shards sharing the context and zone.
+- Content: a set of assertions, P-Shards and/or shards sharing the context and zone.
 - Signatures: one or more signatures generated by the authority for the zone; see {{signatures-in-assertions}}.

-For efficiency's sake, information elements within a zone common to all assertions, shards, and pshards (zone, context) within the zone must be omitted from the assertions, shards, and pshards themselves.
-Signatures on contained assertions, shards, and pshards may be omitted.
+For efficiency's sake, information elements within a zone common to all assertions, shards, and P-Shards (zone, context) within the zone must be omitted from the assertions, shards, and P-Shards themselves.
+Signatures on contained assertions, shards, and P-Shards may be omitted.

 ### Zone-Reflexive Assertions